krzysztofszymanski/sandboxduino/README.md

 This project contains code samples and libraries tested on Arduino UNO R3.
 You will find code samples for:

-SainSmart?
-LCD keypad shield
+SainSmart LCD keypad shield

 Dual Stepper Motor driver shield

 other basic experiments

-SainSmart?
-Stepper Motor Shield (Adafruit shield clone)
+SainSmart Stepper Motor Shield (Adafruit shield clone)

 Other tips and tricks that I've learned.